StevenTammen/StevenTammen.github.io/pages/keyboard-layouts.md

 <br/>

+## Planned Eventual Structure For This PAge

+- Pre-optimization Considerations
+   - Reasons Why You Should Optimize
+      - Reduced Typing Effort
+      - Reduced Risk of RSI
+      - Increased Typing Speed
+   - Reasons Why You Should Not Optimize
+      - Priorities
+      - You May Type Too Little For Optimization/Switching To Be Worth It
+      - You May Be Better Served By Learning Stenography
+      - The Difficulty of Retraining Your Fingers
+      - QWERTY’s Ubiquitousness
+      - The Animosity of Others
+      - Most Speed Considerations Are Layout Agnostic
+   - People Who Should Always Learn An Optimized Layout
+   - Prior Studies of Keyboard Layouts
+- Optimization Considerations
+   - Differences in Hand Morphology
+      - My Hand Morphology
+   - Differences in Optimization Goals (speed vs ergonomics)
+      - My Optimization Goals (balance)
+   - Differences in Textual Corpus
+      - My Textual Corpus (Latin, Greek, Hebrew, Markdown, Org, LaTeX, programming, number entry)
+   - The Unavoidability of Opportunity Cost: Coming to an “Optimal Compromise”
+   - The Danger of Perfectionism
+- Character Layout Design Factors
+   - Finger Travel Distance
+   - Same Finger
+   - Indirect Same Finger
+   - Shift Same Finger
+   - Hand Alternation
+   - Two Hand Alternation
+   - Inward Motion Frequency
+   - Outward Motion Frequency
+   - Inward/Outward Motion Ratio
+   - Inward Roll Frequency
+   - Outward Roll Frequency
+   - Inward/Outward Roll Ratio
+   - Roll Conformity to Standards Based Upon Hand Physiology and Subjective Analysis
+   - Vertical Hand Shift (“Row Jumping”)
+   - Number of Movements Between Rows
+   - Horizontal Hand Shift (“Column Jumping”)
+   - Number of Movements Between Columns
+   - Finger Load Conformity to Standards Based on Hand Physiology and Subjective Analysis
+   - Hand Balance
+   - Adjacency
+   - Shift Adjacency
+   - Home Position %
+   - Favorable Position %
+   - Index Extension %
+   - Pinky Extension %
+- Weighting of Character Layout Design Variables
+   - Comparison Methods
+      - Layouts: Numerical Scores Based on Percentage-Based Weighting of Variables
+      - Individual Factors: Percent Difference Between Layouts
+      - Individual Factors: Normalization by Best Performing Layout
+   - General Approaches: Specialization vs. Jack of All Trades
+      - Imperfect Knowledge of Variable Importance in General
+      - Imperfect Knowledge of Variable Importance with Respect to Individual Differences
+- Preliminary Design Considerations
+   - Additional Keys vs. Layers
+   - The Most Efficient Methods of Accessing Layers: Leader Keys vs. Modifier Keys
+   - The Most Efficient Keys to Access Layers: Thumb Keys vs. Finger Keys
+   - Key Priority for a simple 40-Key Layout
+   - Key Priority for a Multilayer 40-Key Layout
+   - Subjective Key Weighting for a simple 40-Key Layout
+   - Subjective Key Weighting for a Multilayer 40-Key Layout
+   - Dual Use: Modifiers on the Home Row
+   - Key Scope: Usage Context Driving Availability
+      - Importance
+      - The Accessibility of Control Keys Across Layers
+      - The Accessibility of Modifier Keys Across Layers
+      - Space
+      - Esc
+   - Key Clustering Patterns
+      - Importance
+      - Numbers
+      - Navigation/Editing
+      - Mousing
+   - Grouping and Consistency: Why Computer Optimized Layouts May Not Always Be Superior
+      - A Brief Discussion of Human Cognition
+      - “Chunking”
+      - Key Frequency Considerations
+- Base Layer
+   - Reasons for Including All the Letters on the Base Layer
+   - Reasons for Keeping E off of the Thumbs
+   - A Comparison of Letter Layers
+      - HIEAM as Superior Choice
+   - Determining Which Punctuation Keys Should Go on the Base Layer
+   - Determining How to Lay Out the Punctuation Keys on the Base Layer
+   - Placement of the Space Key
+   - Placement and Usage of the Shift Key
+   - Placement of the hotstring key
+   - Entering Commands
+   - Entering Vim Normal Mode
+   - Entering Specialized Modes (e.g., Greek, Hebrew, logic)
+- Caveats
+   - Character frequencies are based on typing out all words; do not take into account text expansion/briefs
+   - Writing Corpuses Change Over Time
+   - Individual Physiological Factors Change Over Time (e.g., Arthritis)

 ## Pre-optimization Considerations

 Before you spend time optimizing the character layout of your keyboard, you need to first make sure that you have a [well-designed keyboard](https://steventammen.com/keyboards/), and that your [work environment is setup properly](https://steventammen.com/work-environment/).
 Failing to account for these things (which are really more important), no matter how good your character layout ends up being, will put you at a much higher risk for Repetitive Stress Injury (RSI) and Carpal Tunnel Syndrome (CTS).